Cocaine-Detox

 Getting proper treatment for cocaine addiction or abuse is crucial to recovery.
 It’s thought that cocaine withdrawal and use are not necessarily physical problems, because users rarely report many physical side effects of withdrawal.
 The long-term effects of drug use on the brain make it both a psychological disease as well.

-• Detoxification is often helpful for cocaine users because it allows a person a safe atmosphere in which to eliminate drug use for a time.
+• Medically supervised detoxification is often helpful for cocaine users because it allows a person a safe atmosphere in which to eliminate drug use for a time.
 Detox generally lasts only a few days but, because of the mental health issues associated with cocaine use, long-term inpatient or outpatient treatment is recommended.
 Detox helps to promote safe withdrawal from the drug and treat the physiological effects that occur from quitting.

 • It’s additionally important because it helps doctors and physicians to better assess a person’s psychological state.
 Cocaine addiction isn’t just considered a physical problem with physical consequences.
 It can be considered a psychological or mental health problem that requires long-term treatment.
 In fact, about 50 percent of cocaine addicts are thought to have mental health disorders, in particular attention deficit hyperactivity disorder and depression based on findings by the National Institutes of Health.